T3X3K/moodleScraper/README.md

 ### safari and mozzila-driver
 I guess not everybody uses chrome, and thus some people would prefer if there was the option to have another driver instead of the chromedriver

+## FAQ

+If I modify a file, will the scrape overwrite the edits while redownloading it?
+The program now checks whether or not the file has been uploaded to the moodle after the last time you've scraped it.
+If it hasn't, it doesn't download it.
+If the file on moodle has been modified, the scraper will download it without overwriting the previus file.

+Does it download videos?
+It actually doesn't do so, but adding this feature shouldn't be a problem.
+It's just that we never needed it.

 ## Issues
 ### Type of files